neginzahedi/Dice/README.md

 - Auto-Layout
 - Responsive UIs

-The app designed to run on all simulators.
+The app designed to be responsive and run on all simulators.

 <h3 align="">